North Carolina Association of Historians Annual Meeting

 Session 2 – 10:15 – 11:45

-Panel 5: Land, Labor, and Love: Emerging Environmental Histories of the American South
+Panel 5: Land, Labor, and Lore: Emerging Environmental Histories of the American South

 Panel 6: American Voyages in the Lawless Pacific